Carmen Selves: Biography

 Carmen Selves was born in Manresa.
+The daughter of Joan Selvas i Carner and Carmen Baltierrez i Clotet, she lived during the post-war period at the start of her career, being completely outside any political orientation but suffering from the consequences of the situation.

-Specialized in portrait and oil painting, being pianist, she enter the Reial Acadèmia Catalana de Belles Arts de Sant Jordi in Barcelona 1952, where she obtains her diplom in 1955.
-Her first oil paintings was done when she was 9 years old, no doubt she was influenced by her mother who possessed artistic gifts.
-Daughter of Joan Selvas i Carner and Carmen Baltierrez i Clotet, she lived the post-war period at the start of her career, being completely outside any political orientation but suffering from the consequences of the situation.
+Specialized in portrait and oil painting, and a pianist, she enter the Reial Acadèmia Catalana de Belles Arts de Sant Jordi in Barcelona 1952, where she obtains her diploma in 1955.
+Her first oil paintings were completed when she was 9 years old, and were influenced by her mother who possessed artistic gifts.
 When she was only 14 years old, she painted a rural landscape of Castelltallat range; she received a special mention in a painting competition of the parish of Sant Josep de Manresa and was recognized as a talented painter by the critic Ferran Hurtado Sanchis.
-This pushes her to study painting not only in Manresa, being an active painter of the Artistic Circle of Manresa, but also in Barcelona.
+This pushed her to study painting not only in Manresa, being an active painter of the Artistic Circle of Manresa, but also in Barcelona.

 At the School of Sant Jordi, she had as teachers renowned painters such as Francisco Ribera Gómez, Josep Puigdengolas Barella or Ernest Santasusagna i Santacreu.
-But the greatest influence, leaving aside the classics which she knows very well, she received from her tutor after the completion of her studies, that of Evarist Basiana i Arbiell and his unique theory of the color that is applied in some of Carmen Selves paintings.
+But the greatest influence, as well as the classics which she knew well, was her tutor after the completion of her studies, Evarist Basiana i Arbiell, and his unique theory of the color that is applied in some of Carmen Selves paintings.
 In 1952 he made a donation to the Manresa County Museum.
 In 1979, she obtained a diploma in archeology at the University of Barcelona.
 She also worked at Museu Nacional d'Art de Catalunya.
-Later, in 1992, for her personal interest and also to meet the academic requirements of the baccalaureate, she wrote a university thesis on the painter Lluïsa Vidal.
+Later, in 1992, following her personal interest and to meet the academic requirements of the baccalaureate, she wrote a university thesis on the painter Lluïsa Vidal.

 Dissemination of the works

-Despite the fact that the most part of his works are not for sale because they are very personal family themes, Carmen Selves have been taking care of spreading her works.
-By reading his resume you can see the books, magazines and exhibitions in which she has appeared.
-They are very few for an artist who has worked for many years, but they are a significant number of them.
-With the advent of the internet, her works have been disseminated through her personal website, and she have been working together to increas her popularity with internet art sellers and/or promoters such as Circle arts, Artquest, Arteinformado, Artelista, DeviantArt, Agora Gallery, Cuadros de una exposición and others.
-The result of this continuous marketing effort is having a bit (not much) of popularity.
+Despite the fact that most part of her works are not for sale because they are very personal with family themes, Carmen Selves have been taking care of spreading her works through a number of books, magazines, and exhibitions in which she has appeared.
+With the advent of the internet, her works have been disseminated through her personal website, and she has worked to increase her popularity with internet art sellers and/or promoters such as Circle arts, Artquest, Arteinformado, Artelista, DeviantArt, Agora Gallery, Cuadros de una exposición and others.
+The result of this continuous marketing effort has grown her popularity.
 Carmen Selves is a painter who could be classified chronologically as belonging to the Spanish school of the mid-20th century, but well into the 21st century, she is still an active and innovative painter.